ShipFail/consensus-oracle/PRD.md

 To ship Thoth in a short timeframe, the strict MVP includes:

-1. **Single Ask Thoth Page**
+1. **Single Ask Thoth page**
    - Question input.
    - Golden truth answer box (or explicit "no golden truth answer" state).
    - Truth confidence meter + label.
    - Per‑model answer cards.
    - Recent queries list (session‑based, with simple persistence for signed‑in users).

-2. **Basic Multi‑Model Truth Gathering Flow**
+2. **Basic multi‑model truth gathering flow**
    - For each question, collect answers from multiple models.
    - Compute a truth confidence score and label based on agreement.
    - Decide whether to surface a golden truth answer or a disagreement view.

+3. **Stable question URLs & stored answers**
+   - Each distinct question is mapped to a dedicated URL.
+   - On first visit, Thoth runs models and stores the result with a timestamp.
+   - On later visits, Thoth shows the stored answer instead of rerunning models by default.

-3. **History & Copy for Trust**
+4. **History & copy for trust**
    - Minimal personal history so users can revisit prior questions.
    - Clear, concise copy that explains what golden truth answers mean and what their limits are.

-4. **Simple, Demo‑Ready UI**
+5. **Simple, demo‑ready UI**
    - Clean layout suitable for **live demos**, with dark‑mode or high‑contrast styling.
-   - Focus on clarity of the golden truth answer, trust signal, and disagreement cases.
+   - Focus on clarity of the golden truth answer, trust signal, disagreement cases, and shareability of question URLs.

-Everything else (leaderboards, rich exports, sophisticated filters, SDKs) is explicitly **out of scope for the strict MVP**, but plausible as follow‑up work.
+Everything else (leaderboards, rich exports, sophisticated filters, SDKs, batch input, advanced analytics) is explicitly **out of scope for the strict MVP**, but plausible as follow‑up work.